fluidblue/passdeposit/README.md

 	The server hashes your authentication key with PBKDF2 (300000 iterations) using SHA-1 and a random salt.
 The random salt is re-generated every time you change your password.

 4. After authentication, the connection is secured by using sessions (256 bit random hashes).

-5. The database is regularly backed up on two servers.
-Those servers are not located at the same computing center.

 ## Tools